-For Robert Baden-Powell, then, there existed a possibility that those above in the hierarchy might have a questionable understanding of what might be for the best in particular situation – but it is still the duty of the scout to carry out their wishes.
-Michael Rosenthal (1986: 162) has commented that the Scout Law and the overall direction of Scouting for Boys provided scouting with ‘a model of human excellence in which absolute loyalty, an unbudgeable devotion to duty, and the readiness to fight, and if necessary die for one’s country, are the highest virtues’.
+For Robert Baden-Powell, then, there existed a possibility that those above in the hierarchy might have a questionable understanding of what might be for the best in a particular situation – but it is still the duty of the scout to carry out their wishes.
+Michael Rosenthal (1986: 162) has commented that the Scout Law and the overall direction of Scouting for Boys provided scouting with ‘a model of human excellence in which absolute loyalty, an unbudgeable devotion to duty, and the readiness to fight and if necessary die for one’s country, are the highest virtues’.
 Duty and patriotism were certainly central to Robert Baden-Powell’s vision – but so was kindness to others.
 The Scout Laws also call upon Scouts to smile and whistle, to be a friend to animals and to be courteous.
-What is less clear is what happens when there is conflict between the different laws.
+What is less clear is what happens when there is a conflict between the different laws.

 Citizenship, taking responsibility and participation

 Keep before your mind in all your teaching that the whole ulterior motive of this scheme is to form character in the boys – to make them manly, good citizens….
 Aim for making each individual into a useful member of society, and the whole will automatically come on to a high standard.
 (Baden-Powell 1909: 361)